 You can see how this mindset could lead to spending problems, changing jobs too frequently, or lack of commitment in relationships.

 - Go for good enough.
 I recommend you adopt a “greatism,” not “perfectionism,” mindset.
 Set a few high standards, find 3 choices that meet your criteria, and pick something!
 Then stop looking and practice accepting the choice you made.
 Go for great, not perfect.
 No rumination!

 - Recount 2 wins per night.
 Here it is again—a regular gratitude practice!
 I love what Michael Hyatt recommends, as he lays in bed with his wife, they both reflect on 2 “wins” from the day.
 Great way to go to sleep thinking about what went well instead of what did not.

 - Try doing some things messy.
 Recognize that not everything in life needs to be done well and practice doing some things in a messy way.
 Maybe try learning a new skill you won’t be good at for a while.
 Then use that situation as an opportunity to practice self-compassion.
 If there is one thing the perfectionist needs, it is self-compassion.

 - Intentionally limit your life upgrades.
 Author Josh Becker of the Becoming Minimalist blog has great thoughts on how upgrading our lifestyle rarely adds much value to our lives.
-In fact, research is really clear that constantly upgrading can be a primary cause of unhappiness and dissatisfaction with our lives.
-Perhaps you want to practice fasting from upgrades for a period of time and see how you feel!
+In fact, research is crystal clear that constantly upgrading is a primary cause of unhappiness and dissatisfaction with our lives.
+Perhaps you want to practice “fasting” from upgrades for a period of time and see how you feel.

 - Barry Schwartz Paradox of Choice TED Talk https://www.ted.com/talks/barry_schwartz_on_the_paradox_of_choice?language=en